Digital multimeters, electrical meters, and volt meters

 How do you read a digital multimeter?

 Reading a digital multimeter involves interpreting the numeric value displayed on its digital screen.
 This display will indicate the magnitude of the measurement in the appropriate units, such as volts (V) for voltage, amperes (A) for current, and ohms (Ω) for resistance.
-Some digital multimeters also feature symbols or additional information on the screen to guide the user, such as indicating whether the measurement is in AC or DC for voltage.
+Some digital multimeters also feature symbols or additional information on the screen to guide the user, such as indicating whether the voltage measurement is in AC or DC.
 Understanding the selected function setting and range is crucial for accurately interpreting the readings.

 How do you measure voltage with a digital multimeter?